 Starting with vRanger 7.6.3, the path to required files has changed.
-Upgrading to vRanger 7.6.3 requires a refresh of the VSS Tools on each VM for which they are configured.
+Upgrading from a version of vRanger prior to 7.6.3 requires a refresh of the VSS Tools on each VM for which they are configured.

 To update the VSS Tools: